Snapchat’s Stock Dips As It Struggles To Attract Advertisers To Its App

 Snapchat’s parent company, Snap Inc., dipped five percent in trading on Thursday, June 8.
 This caused Snap shares to its initial public offering price of $17 a share for the first time since the company went public back in March.
-In addition, Snapchat CEO Evan Spiegel’s net worth has gone down to $3.9 billion, according to a Bloomberg report.
+Also, Snapchat CEO Evan Spiegel’s net worth has gone down to $3.9 billion, according to a Bloomberg report.
 Spiegel basically became a millionaire for launching the image and video messaging app.
 His net worth has been tied to his stock holdings with the company.

 The decline has to do with the company’s inability to win over new users.
 It’s also having a hard time keeping its regular users thanks to the latest boom of Facebook Stories and Instagram Stories.
 Snapchat unveiled that user growth has stalled, while its revenue has fallen short of its expectations.
 It’s also not helping that Snapchat is having a hard time gravitating marketers and advertisers to its app.